automata-network/docs/docs/xata/liquiditypool-guide.md

 * Ensure that you have some MATIC on your wallet address to pay for gas fees.

-Once you have prepared everything, let's begin conneting our wallet to XATA:
+Once you have prepared everything, let's begin connecting our wallet to XATA:

 * Head over to XATA at [app.xata.fi.](https://app.xata.fi/)
-* Click on “Connect to a Wallet” on the top right hand corner.
+* Click on “Connect to a Wallet” on the top right corner.

 ![](../assets/xata/connect_wallet.jpeg){style="zoom:80%"}